 Animal Welfare Team and Control Centre

-The Animal Welfare Team (AWT) will be comprised of City of Albany Rangers, but may also include other local government rangers, RSPCA officers, veterinarians, State Emergency Services volunteers (SES) and any other individuals formerly acknowledged by the Animal Welfare Team leader to aid in an emergency.
+The Animal Welfare Team (AWT) will be comprised of City of Albany Rangers, but may also include other local government rangers, RSPCA officers, veterinarians, State Emergency Services volunteers (SES) and any other individuals formerly acknowledged by the AWT leader to aid in an emergency.

-The AWT will work at the Mercer Road complex, unless otherwise directed by the Incident Controller, to receive calls, dispatch team members and log resources.
-The AWT leader will notify the Incident Controller of resources in the field.
+The AWT will work at the Mercer Road complex, unless otherwise directed by the IC, to receive calls, dispatch team members and log resources.
+The AWT leader will notify the IC of resources in the field.

 Equipment